MLOps for DevOps Engineers – MiniLM & MLflow demo

 make run

-That command will:
+That one ‘make run’ command will:

 • – Spin up a containerised environment